iKaseTebo/RIVAL-Learning/README.md

 > app > resources

 Assets >
- - js
+ - js -
     This is where you will create any new javascript files and then import them into the app.js to be executed.
- - sass
+ - sass -
-    This is where you will create and custom styles for the html pages.
+    This is where you will create any custom styles for the html pages.

 Lang > Don't worry about lang, just don't mess with it.